What questions irritate site visitors?

 The more people love the site, the better.
 Of course, this is an elementary truth, but many site owners forget about it.

-Unfortunately, we still encounter with situations where individual preferences prevail over common sense and dictate designers to implement something that only the owner likes, while other users consider this decision a shot in the arm.
+Unfortunately, we still face situations where individual preferences prevail over common sense and dictate to designers to implement something that only the owner likes, while other users consider this decision a shot in the arm.

-Publicly available stock images feel accessible to us as they often “match” activity.
+Public stock images seem accessible to us, as they often "fit" activities.

 Dental practice?
 No problem, there are thousands of pictures of doctors.

 Smiling children?
 A group of businessmen in the middle of a meeting?
-Of course, they are there too.
+Of course they are too.

-The fact is that I used inverted commas in the first sentence for a reason .
-The fact that the picture seems appropriate to us in context may actually repel us.
+The fact is that I used inverted commas in the first sentence for a reason.
+The fact that a picture seems appropriate to us in context may actually repel us.

-Actor faces flawless smiles, flawless clothes, extremely elegant backgrounds - all this characterizes many stock photos.
+Actor's faces, impeccable smiles, impeccable clothes, extremely elegant backgrounds - all this characterizes many stock photos.
 They are unnaturally perfect.

 In his guide to what an ideal law firm website should look like, Bartholomew Kilian also touched on this topic.
 He offered to set aside a few days for his own professional photo shoot, which would give much better results than using photos that anyone can get for a small fee.

-Another truth: if a site has a link, it is there to direct you to another place.
-So it should work.
+Another truth: if a site has a link, it is meant to take you somewhere else.
+Therefore, it must work.

-There are many ways to check your site for so-called 404 errors:
+There are many ways to check a site for so-called 404 errors:

 - Online broken link checker;

-- Screaming Frog SEO Spider (a tool to check the basic SEO status of a site);
+- Screaming Frog SEO Spider (a tool for checking the basic SEO status of a site);

-How you will track the possible occurrence of such errors, it depends only on you.
+How you track the possible occurrence of such errors is up to you.

-The main thing is to quickly respond to them and remove them outdated links or use appropriate redirects.
+The main thing is to respond quickly to them and remove obsolete links or use appropriate redirects.

 7. Non-intuitive forms